simonedevit/reactylon/README.md

 1. Clone the repo
-2. Go to https://dev.azure.com/cnhi/_usersSettings/tokens, click on "+ New Token" and fill out the fields:
+2. Go to https://dev.azure.com/dvmstudios/_usersSettings/tokens, click on "+ New Token" and fill out the fields:
-    - Name: cnhi-registry
+    - Name: dvmstudios-registry
-    - Organization: cnhi
+    - Organization: dvmstudios
     - Expiration (UTC): Custom defined
     - Date: choose a date no later than six months
     - Scopes: Custom defined